N1m1th1/01_Amazon_Sales_Analysis/README.md

 The project demonstrates an end to end data analysis workflow using MySQL, Excel, and Power BI.
 The data was cleaned, analyzed, and transformed into meaningful insights and an interactive dashboard.

+## Dataset

+The dataset used in this project was obtained from Kaggle.

+The dataset is used for educational and analytical purposes.
+Please refer to the original Kaggle dataset page for the applicable license and terms of use.

 **TOOLS USED**

 **MYSQL**